Alonso-del-Arte/currency-demo/README.md

 converter gives an exchange rate of 35.6999828 for USD to MRU, which the Java currency information file suggests is not a historical currency.

+Venezuela apparently has two active official currencies, the Venezuelan bol&iacute;var (VES) and the bol&iacute;var digital (VED), which has been described as no more a digital currency than any other official currency.
+As the API I'm using in this project recognizes VES but not VED, I'm excluding VED from this project.

 The situation with the Zimbabwean dollar (ZWD, ZWL, ZWN, ZWR) is even more confusing.
 The currency chooser in this project simply omits them all, even though at least one currency conversion API acknowledges one of the four